 We will evaluate the permit application, HCP, associated documents, and comments we receive to determine whether the ITP application meets the requirements of ESA, NEPA, and implementing regulations, or whether the issuance of an ESP should be considered.
 If we determine that all requirements are met, we will approve the HCP and issue the ITP under section 10(a)(1)(B) of the ESA (16 U.S.C.
 1531 et seq.) to the applicant in accordance with the terms of the HCP and specific terms and conditions of the authorizing ITP.
-Alternatively, we could approve this plan as a CCAA and issue an ESP under section 10(a)(1)(A) of the ESA (16 U.S.C.
-1531 et seq.) and applicable regulations.
+Alternatively, we could approve this plan as a CCAA and issue an ESP under section 10(a)(1)(A) of the ESA and applicable regulations if we determine that all requirements of the ESA, NEPA, and implementing regulations are met.
 We will consider comments on both the alternative and the denial of issuing a permit in our final decision.
 We will not make our final decision until after the 30-day comment period ends, and we have fully considered all comments received during the public comment period.